top of page

 Community of Practice

-Community of practice meetings actively bring together CBRCanada members from across Canada and beyond to engage in meaningful discussions.
+Community of Practice gatherings actively bring together CBRCanada members from across Canada and beyond to learn from each other, network and exchange good practices in practicing and supporting community-based research.
+Each Community of Practice session is led by a guest speaker(s) from the network introducing a big challenge/opportunity in community-based research, followed by a facilitated discussion.
 All involved in community-based research are welcome, whether you are a researcher, peer-researcher, student, project coordinator, administrator, director, or community leader.
-The purpose of the community of practice is to network with others, learn from each other, and exchange best practices.

 The group meets the second Friday of every other month.
 Meetings are one hour, informal, and participatory.
 Sign up to receive re-occurring calendar invitations for the entire year.
 You can unsubscribe at any time and can attend as many meetings as you wish.